deconst/deconst-docs/running/architecture.rst

   map repository
-    Version controlled repository containing plain-text documents that associate subtrees of indexed content, identified by a :term:`content ID` prefix, with subtrees of :term:`paths` on the presented site.
+    Version controlled repository containing plain-text documents that associate subtrees of indexed content, identified by a :term:`content ID` prefix, with subtrees of :term:`presented URLs` on the presented site.

   content ID
     Unique identifier assigned to a single page of content generated from a :term:`content